 Here is a quick summary of the new and advanced features found in this DSLR:

-Here is a specification chart of Canon EOS Digital SLR models:
+Here is a specification chart for a significant number of Canon EOS Digital SLR models:

 |Canon PowerShot G1 X||1.9x||18.7 x 14.0mm||4.3µm||4352 x 3264||14.3||f/6.9|